What is Ping? | How to Ping on Windows 11, Linux, and macOS

 ICMP (Internet Control Message Protocol) is a sub-protocol for error reporting and IP control.
 Therefore, it sends error messages indicating that a service is not available or a router cannot be found.

-ICMP is different from TCP and UDP because it is not usually used directly by network users.
+ICMP is different from the TCP layer and the UDP structure because it is not usually used directly by network users.
 However, Ping and Traceroute tools test the availability of a host using ICMP.
 They also determine the time it takes for packets to reach that host and the number of hosts it passes through.
 As a result, ICMP plays a critical role in identifying network errors.

 How Does It Work?